RefactoringTools/SD-Mon/README.md

 Revision history
 ----------------
 Rev. A - 04/02/2015
-- First realease for D5.4 delivery
+- First realease for D5.4 delivery.

 Introduction